AdarshTheki/HTML-CSS-files/JavaScript/README.md

 ## What is JavaScript and it's Features
 - **What is JavaScript ?**
   - Is an interpreted, client-side, event-base, object-oriented scripting language.
-  - It is invented in 1995 at Netscape Corporation (liveScript)
+It is invented in 1995 at Netscape Corporation (liveScript)
-  - JavaScript programs run by an interpreter build into the user web browser
-  - It is a case-sensitive language.
-  - JavaScript in not JAVA.
+  - JavaScript programs run by an interpreter build into the user web browser.
+It is a case-sensitive language.
+JavaScript in not JAVA.

-- **What can JavaScript do ?**
-  - It can dynamically modify an HTML page.
-  - It can validate user input.
-  - It can be used to create cookies.
-  - It is a full-featured programming language.
-  - JavaScript user interaction does not require any communication at the user.

 - **What make JavaScript Unique ?**
   - Support by all major browsers and enable by default.
-  - Complex things are done simply.
+And Complex things are done simply.
   - Full integration with HTML/CSS.
-  - **Frameworks and Libraries:** Angular, React, jQuery, Vue.js, Node.js etc.
+And also **Frameworks and Libraries:** Angular, React, jQuery, Vue.js, Node.js etc.

  ## Data types and Variables
 - `Variables`: A named reference to a value is a variable.